Table of Contents

 wipe hard drive on Mac

-Note: With the two methods above, you can wipe startup disk or external hard drive after upgrading to macOS Sonoma.
+Note: With the two methods above, you can wipe startup disk or external hard drive after upgrading to macOS Sequoia.
 But, the erase data is not lost permanently and can be recovered by data recovery software - such as Do Your Data Recovery for Mac.
-If you want to permanently wipe all data from a hard drive in macOS Sonoma, just try the third method.
+If you want to permanently wipe all data from a hard drive in macOS Sequoia, just try the third method.

 Method 3.
 Wipe a hard drive on Mac with Data Eraser